What is Hypospadias?

 The term hypospadias comes from the Greek terms hypo meaning “under” and spadon meaning "a tear".

-Hypospadias is considered a common "birth defect" that occurs in males where the hole through which urine and semen leave the body (the urethral meatus) is not located at the tip of the head of the penis.
-Instead, the opening through which urine and semen leave the body is found on the underside of the head of the penis (the glans) or on the underside of the shaft of the penis.
-The opening can even be located well down the shaft, right in front of the scrotum; or between the balls (testicles) and the anus (rectum).
+Hypospadias is considered a common “birth defect” that occurs in males where the hole through which urine and semen leave the body (the urethral meatus) is not located at the tip of the head of the penis.
+Instead, the opening is found on the underside of the head of the penis (the glans) or on the underside of the shaft of the penis.
+The opening can even be located well down the shaft, right in front of the scrotum; or between the testicles and the anus.

 There are several other anatomical variations that often occur in men and boys with hypospadias.
 These include: